-The Pritzker Institute of Biomedical Science and Engineering launched the Exploratory Initiative Program (EIP) for the spring 2020 semester.
-This new program is an open call to all Illinois Tech faculty members to propose initiatives within biomedical science or engineering to facilitate or enhance research through funding provided by the Pritzker Institute.
+The Pritzker Institute of Biomedical Science and Engineering launched the Exploratory Initiative Program (EIP) in the spring 2020 semester.
+This new program is being extended for the fall 2020 semester and is an open call to all Illinois Tech faculty members to propose initiatives within biomedical science or engineering to facilitate or enhance research through funding provided by the Pritzker Institute.

 All faculty members from across Illinois Tech’s academic departments are encouraged to apply.

 The purpose of the EIP is to identify and explore new possibilities for sustained faculty-support programs within the Pritzker Institute.
 The institute is seeking creative ideas for increasing the quality and quantity of biomedical science and engineering research at Illinois Tech.
-The outcomes of the initiatives funded during the spring 2020 academic semester will be assessed and considered for continuation in future academic years.
+The outcomes of the initiatives funded during the spring and fall 2020 academic semesters will be assessed and considered for continuation in future academic years.

 Proposed initiatives may directly benefit individual research, although preference will be given to those that embrace team-based research.
 Examples of possible initiatives include, but are not limited to: